tiepdotme/marabesi.com/_posts/2017-06-21-queues-and-slow-jobs-with-laravel.md

 }
 ```

-The code above ilustrates how would be to send an email using the queue, usually to send emails we invoke the method
+The code above ilustrates how would it be to send an email using the queue, usually to send emails we invoke the method
-**send**, but the Laravel documentation give to us a good reason to queue:
+**send**, but the Laravel documentation gives to us a good reason to queue:

 "Since sending email messages can drastically lengthen the response time of your application, many developers choose to
 queue email messages for background sending.
 Laravel makes this easy using its built-in unified queue API." - [Laravel docs](https://laravel.com/docs/5.4/mail#configuring-the-view)

-If you didn't notice, the method invoked here is the later, and it' first argument is how many seconds it should be delayed.
+If you didn't notice, the method invoked here is the later, and its first argument is how many seconds it should be delayed.
-In or case we are going to send the email after 10 seconds, but if you run this code you will see the message
+In our case we are going to send the email after 10 seconds, but if you run this code you will immediately see the message:
-"Email has been sent successfully!" immediately.
+"Email has been sent successfully!".